Thumperrr/PandoraBotIRC/README.md

 - [ ] Keep track of who is talking to the bot -- Be able to run multiple conversations at once.
 - [ ] Implement !BotID command -- Change the PandoraBot you're talking to
 - [x] Implement !BotQuit command -- Exit gracefully
-- [ ] Implement !BotHalt command -- Temporarily stop the bot from replying to anything to keep the channel quiet
+- [x] Implement !BotHalt command -- Temporarily stop the bot from replying to anything to keep the channel quiet
-- [ ] Implement !BotResume command -- Resumes the bot after !BotHalt has been called.
+- [x] Implement !BotResume command -- Resumes the bot after !BotHalt has been called.
+- [ ] Implement !BotHelp command -- Sends a list of all possible commands

 Building
 ========